Beats Filters

 You can find other examples in the Block > Examples section:

-It is possible to filter the latest fields that are in decoded JSON format from raw messages.
+It is possible to filter the latest fields, that are in the decoded JSON format from raw messages.

-To edit a filter click a pencil icon next to the filter name.
+To edit a filter, click the pencil icon next to the filter name.

-To permanently delete a filter, click a X sign next to the filter name then in the pop-up windows click YES.
+To permanently delete a filter, click the X sign next to the filter name.

-Filter will not be deleted if it is assigned to any agent.
+Filter will not be deleted, if it is assigned to an agent.